urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch5.markdown

 The way we're going to do this is by associating something called a `type` with the subject.
 You may have heard of types before.
-Technically, Hoon is a statically typed language, which just means that the type is a data structure the compiler has when it turns your Hoon into Nock; it's not in your program as it runs.
+Technically, Hoon is a statically typed language, which just means that the type isn't a part of your program: it's just a piece of data the compiler keeps around as it turns your Hoon into Nock.

 In some languages, especially functional languages, types are dangerous scary concepts that involve a lot of math.
 For those who like this sort of thing, that's the sort of thing they like.
-Hoon is a functional language, but not one of those scary ones.
+For the rest of us, there's Hoon.
+It's a functional language, but not one of those scary ones.

 A lot of other languages use dynamic types, in which the type of a value is carried along with the data as you use it.
 Even